muhammadhammad5/gofpdf/README.md

 ## License

 gofpdf is released under the MIT License.
+Copyright (c) 2024 Muhammad Hammad
-It is copyrighted by Kurt Jung and the contributors acknowledged below.
+Original work copyrighted by Kurt Jung.

 ## Acknowledgments

+Thank you to Kurt Jung who originally wrote gofpdf in 2013 - 2019.
 This package’s code and documentation are closely derived from the [FPDF](http://www.fpdf.org/) library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
 Bruno